semrush/intergalactic/website/docs/data-display/donut-chart/donut-chart.md

 @## Edge cases

+Here you will find the states for some specific cases.
+All other "empty states" for widgets are specified in [Error & n/a widget states](/components/widget-empty/).

 ### Null values

 If the data for any category is zero, then do not disable the legend.
 Show 0 as the values in the legend, use `--gray-500` color.
 The zero value sector is not displayed on the chart.